The hardest part about opening a nail salon is figuring out where to start, so we’ve done the legwork for you.

 For nail artists specifically, these core pieces of equipment will be essential:

 Building a successful business doesn’t happen by chance.
-Start with a strong foundation by creating a business plan that outlines your goals, services, and strategies so that you have a roadmap to success.
+Start with a strong foundation by creating a nail salon business plan that outlines your goals, services, business model, and business strategies so that you have a roadmap to success.
 In addition, a business plan is an integral tool that can help you secure funding as you open a nail salon and get your business off the ground.
 If you’re looking to friends, family, or your professional network as potential investors, having this plan in hand shows that you are serious and you’ve already done the legwork to ensure a strong start.

 At the most basic level, your business plan should include: